Setting up MMT

 The following outside tools are typically used with MMT:

-• To have an IDE for writing MMT content, you should install IntelliJ IDEA or jEdit.
+- To have an IDE for writing MMT content, you should install jEdit.

-• If you also plan to develop MMT, you should install a Scala IDE such as IntelliJ with the Scala plugin.
+- If you also plan to develop MMT, you should install a Scala IDE such as IntelliJ with the Scala plugin.
+Note that MMT uses the latest Scala 2.x, not Scala 3.

 Step 1: Get the MMT jar file